JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 ## Read Action Cancellability

 Background threads shouldn't take plain read actions for a long time.
-The reason is that if EDT needs a write action (e.g., the user types something), it must be acquired as soon as possible.
+The reason is that if EDT needs a write action (for example, the user types something), it must be acquired as soon as possible.
 Otherwise, the UI will freeze until all background threads have released their read actions.

-The best-known approach is to cancel background read actions whenever there's a write action about to occur, and restart that background read action later from scratch.
+The best-known approach is to cancel background read actions whenever there is a write action about to occur and restart that background read action later from scratch.
-Editor highlighting, code completion, Goto Class/File/... actions all work like this.
+Editor highlighting, code completion, Goto Class/File/… actions all work like this.

-To achieve that, the lengthy background operation is started with a `ProgressIndicator`, and a dedicated listener cancels that indicator when write action is initiated.
+To achieve that, the lengthy background operation is started with a `ProgressIndicator`, and a dedicated listener cancels that indicator when a write action is initiated.
 The next time the background thread calls `checkCanceled()`, a PCE is thrown, and the thread should stop its operation (and finish the read action) as soon as possible.

 There are two recommended ways of doing this:

-* If on EDT, call [`ReadAction.nonBlocking()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/ReadAction.java) which returns [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) (NBRA)
+- If on EDT, call [`ReadAction.nonBlocking()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/ReadAction.java) which returns [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) (NBRA)
-* If already in a background thread, use [`ProgressManager.runInReadActionWithWriteActionPriority()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java) in a loop, until it passes or the whole activity becomes obsolete.
+- If already in a background thread, use [`ProgressManager.runInReadActionWithWriteActionPriority()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/ProgressManager.java) in a loop, until it passes or the whole activity becomes obsolete.

-In both approaches, always check at the start of each read action if the objects are still valid, and if the whole operation still makes sense (i.e., not canceled by the user, the project isn't closed, etc.).
+In both approaches, always check at the start of each read action if the objects are still valid, and if the whole operation still makes sense (for example, not canceled by the user, the project isn't closed, and similar).
 With `ReadAction.nonBlocking()`, use `expireWith()` or `expireWhen()` for that.

-If the activity has to access [file-based index](indexing_and_psi_stubs.md) (e.g., it's doing any project-wide PSI analysis, resolves references, etc.), use `ReadAction.nonBlocking(...).inSmartMode()`.
+If the activity has to access a [file-based index](indexing_and_psi_stubs.md) (for example, it is doing any project-wide PSI analysis, resolves references, or performs other tasks depending on indexes), use `ReadAction.nonBlocking(…).inSmartMode()`.

 ## Avoiding UI Freezes

-#### Do not Perform Long Operations in EDT
+#### Don't Perform Long Operations in EDT

 In particular, don't traverse [](virtual_file_system.md), parse [PSI](psi.md), resolve [references](psi_references.md) or query [indexes/stubs](indexing_and_psi_stubs.md).

-There are still some cases when the platform itself invokes such expensive code (e.g., resolve in `AnAction.update()`), but these are being worked on.
+There are still some cases when the platform itself invokes such expensive code (for example, resolve in `AnAction.update()`), but these are being worked on.
-Meanwhile, please try to speed up what you can in your plugin as it will be generally beneficial and also improve background highlighting performance.
+Meanwhile, try to speed up what you can in your plugin as it will be generally beneficial and also improve background highlighting performance.
 For implementations of [`AnAction`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java), plugin authors should specifically review the documentation of `AnAction.getActionUpdateThread()` in the [](basic_action_system.md) section as it describes how threading works for actions.

-`WriteAction`s currently have to happen on EDT.
+Write actions currently have to happen on EDT.
-To speed them up, as much as possible should be moved out of the write action into a preparation step which can be then invoked in the background (e.g., using `ReadAction.nonBlocking()`, see above).
+To speed them up, as much as possible should be moved out of the write action into a preparation step which can be then invoked in the background (for example, using `ReadAction.nonBlocking()`, see above).

 #### Event Listeners

-Listeners must not perform any heavy operations.
+Listeners mustn't perform any heavy operations.
 Ideally, they should only clear some caches.

-It is also possible to schedule background processing of events, but be prepared that some new events might be delivered before the background processing starts
+It is also possible to schedule background processing of events.
-— and thus the world might have changed by that moment or even in the middle of background processing.
+In such cases, be prepared that some new events might be delivered before the background processing starts – and thus the world might have changed by that moment or even in the middle of background processing.
 Consider using [`MergingUpdateQueue`](%gh-ic%/platform/ide-core/src/com/intellij/util/ui/update/MergingUpdateQueue.java) and `ReadAction.nonBlocking()` (see [](#read-action-cancellability)) to mitigate these issues.

 #### VFS Events